What is Tie-in in Piping? Piping Tie-in Schedule

 A piping tie-in schedule is a document (engineering deliverable usually prepared by process engineers) that outlines the plan and schedule for a piping tie-in project.
 It typically includes a detailed list of the tasks that need to be completed, the resources (e.g. personnel, equipment, materials) required to complete each task, and the timeline for each task.
 The schedule should also include milestones and deadlines, as well as contingencies in case of delays or unexpected issues.

 The schedule should also include safety and quality assurance plans, as well as inspection and testing requirements.
 The piping tie-in schedule can be used as a guide for the project team and stakeholders to track the progress of the project, identify any potential issues, and make adjustments as needed.
-It is also used as a tool to coordinate the different activities and ensure that all are done properly and in a timely manner.
+It is also used as a tool to coordinate the different activities and ensure that all are done properly and on time.
 A typical Tie-in Schedule is shown in Fig. 4 below:

 Example of a Typical Tie-in Schedule